Indications

 • Ocular/ophthalmic preset

 * The eye is more vulnerable to the bioeffects of ultrasound than most other body tissues.
-For this reason, it is essential to maintain very low mechanical index (MI) and thermal index (TI) during ocular scanning to minimize the theoretical risk of tissue damage [3].
-If your POCUS system does not provide a dedicated ocular/ophthalmic preset, the MI should be set at 0.23 or lower and the TI of 1.0 or lower [17-19].
-Doppler modes (color and pulsed wave) increase acoustic output, and such, their use is not recommended in pediatric ocular POCUS.
+For this reason, it is essential to maintain a very low mechanical index (MI) and thermal index (TI) during ocular scanning to minimize the theoretical risk of tissue damage [3].
+If your PoCUS system does not provide a dedicated ocular/ophthalmic preset, the MI should be set at 0.23 or lower and the TI of 1.0 or lower [17-19].
+Doppler modes (color and pulsed wave) increase acoustic output (energy), and such, their use is not recommended in pediatric ocular PoCUS.

 The MI/TI can be found on the imaging screen on most PoCUS machines.
 (Figure 1)